(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - Magazines and newsletters.
 Do you actually read and use them?
 Do they provide you with the value for the price?
 If the answer is “no”, take 5 minutes and cancel!

 - Club memberships.
-Do you belong to a golf/country club, warehouse club, sports clubs, or professional associations?
+Do you belong to a golf/country club, warehouse club, sports clubs, or professional association?
 If so, are you fully utilizing the benefits?
 If not, cancel.

 Reduce Banking Expenses